aston89/DASR-Differential-Anisotropic-Shimmer-Reductor-for-ReShade/README.md

+Table of Contents

+1. Introduction

+2. What DASR Does

+3. How DASR Works

+4. Performance Considerations and Shader Cost

+5. Known Limitations

+6. Recommended Settings and Tuning Philosophy

+7. Requirements & Compatibility

 # 1. Introduction

 Modern high-end rendering pipelines have access to increasingly sophisticated solutions for image reconstruction and temporal stability.
 Techniques such as advanced temporal reconstruction, machine learning upscalers and vendor-specific solutions can greatly improve image quality when properly integrated into the rendering pipeline.